Petar Nenadić: Pick Szeged

 Although he got some offers from Spanish and German teams, and Barcelona haven't activated their purchase option, Nenadić decided to join Hungarian cup winners SC Pick Szeged.
 On 6 May 2008, Nenadić signed his three-year contract in Pick Szeged.
 In Szeged he joined four other Serbs: Milorad Krivokapic, Nenad Puljezevic, Dragan Marjanac and Danijel Andelkovic.

 On his first season in Szeged, 2008–09, Nenadić and his team have not managed to win any title.
 They've finished in the 2nd place in the Hungarian league.
 In Europe, Szeged were eliminated from EHF Champions League but they reached the 1/4 final of EHF Cup Winners' Cup, where they faced HSG Nordhorn.
 In the first leg, Nenadić scored 4 goals and added one goal in the second leg, but it wasn't enough and Szeged were eliminated by the Germans.
 Additionally, Szeged lost to MVM Veszprém in the final of Magyar Kupa.
 Right after the loss, Nenadić's contract was terminated due to a conflict with club owner.

 During the summer before 2009–10 season, Nenadić, who was a free agent, went to trials with some clubs, notably in Rhein-Neckar Löwen, but he failed to find a new club.
 Due to Danijel Andelkovic's injury, and as Nenadić had no club, Szeged have decided to re-sign Nenadić for the remainder of the season and to bring him back to team squad.
 Nenadić scored 37 goals in EHF Champions League, but Szeged were eliminated in the group phase.
 In the domestic competitions, Szeged finished as a runner-up again, in the Hungarian league and in the Hungarian cup.

 Team Tvis Holstebro

 At the end of 2009–10 season, Pick Szeged have faced financial problems and had to terminate Nenadić's contract.
 He signed a one-year contract with Danish side Team Tvis Holstebro.
 Nenadić finished the season as the team top goalscorer with 118 goals in 18 games, and at the end of the season his contract was extended for two more years, with an exit option between the years.
 In his second season in Denmark, Nenadić helped his team reach the bronze medal of Jack&Jones Ligaen.
-Nenadić finished the season as the 3rd top goalscorer of Jack&Jones Ligaen, with 170 goals in 32 games.
+Nenadić finished the season as the 3rd top goalscorer of Danish League, with 170 goals in 32 games.
 At the end of the season, TTH Holstebro used an option to terminate the contract although he had one more left in the contract.